SfGoogleChallenge2018/github-tutorial/README.md

 # github-tutorial

-For us to work effectively, we'll need to make us of Git/Github.
+For us to work effectively, we'll need to make use of Git/Github.
 This repository serves as a sort of playground allowing you to learn by doing.

 ## Prerequisites